-This is one of the biggest challenges within Scrum, as Scrum gives very little guidance (pretty much none) on how to manage your product backlog.
+This is one of the biggest challenges within Scrum, because Scrum gives very little guidance (pretty much none) on how to manage your product backlog.
 So it’s completely up to the team, especially the Product Owner (PO), to make sure that the backlog always represents the customer perspective.
-This makes it easy to think that you already know what the customers wants.
+This makes it easy to believe that you already know what your customers want.
 This is why even the greatest, well-intentioned Scrum teams can waste their time building the wrong features or building right features the wrong way, because they don’t have a clear understanding of the user.

 So the real deal of Design Sprints when used within Scrum, is that they help you create backlogs that are not just a flat representation of everything a team has to get done.
 Instead, they help you to view your user stories and backlog within the context of the user and answer questions like: Why are we building this?
 Who are we building it for?
 What value will the solution provide for the customer and when?